adamboy7/Open-Journal/README.md

 ### ID# : Name : Icon

-###### *ID#: The number assigned to the item, usually it's position in the index starting from 0.
+* *ID#: The number assigned to the item, usually it's position in the index starting from 0.
 Items don't have to be in order though and gaps are allowed.
 Supplied indexies are based off of in game values found in RAM using Crazycatz00's Englich Patch.*

-###### *Name: What you'd like to call your item/ability/enemy.
+* *Name: What you'd like to call your item/ability/enemy.
 Supplied names are based off of the 2.5 HD remake.
 Any character including spaces are allowed, except colon ":" and hashtag "#".
 Colon is used as the index divider, and any line with a hashtag will be treated as a comment.*

-###### *Icon: A number loosely corisponding to a grid of icons found in fontimage.bar on the disc itself.
+* *Icon: A number loosely corisponding to a grid of icons found in fontimage.bar on the disc itself.
 Enemies use a different set of icons, 1 for Heartless, 2 for Nobodies, 3 for other (Bosses and other humanoid enemies)*

 ## Enemy Drops
 Enemy drops are defined and stored in the Drops folder.
 The name of the enemy is the name of the file (Case sensitive, needs to match a name in enemy_Index).
-The drops are defined by putting item ID numbers inside an enemy's file.
+The drops are defined by putting item existing ID numbers inside an enemy's file.
 Add an ID number to an enemy's file, it now "drops" that item.

 <img src="https://github.com/adamboy7/Open-Journal/blob/master/readme/drops.png">